SKP CAMP: A FATHER-SON SPIRITUAL WARRIOR WEEKEND

 What about meals?

-On Friday, July 29th, 2022 at 6:00 PM at the Midland Group Campground, located on the east side of US Hwy 40, 4.5 miles south of Winter Park, there will be a meal provided for all campers.
-Due to the heavy fires the area experienced last year, fires at the fire pits may not be possible.
+On Friday, July 26th, 2024 at 6:00 PM at the Midland Group Campground, located on the east side of US Hwy 40, 4.5 miles south of Winter Park, there will be a meal provided for all campers.
 Also, campers will need to bring their own water.
 There are porta potties.
-Special instructions will be given for where to park.

 Todd McLaughlin will be accepting payment via check.
-Make out to SKP Camp Corporation (memo line-2022 SKP Camp) send to Todd McLaughlin, 176 Lockerbie Ln, Mooresville, NC 28115
+Make checks out to SKP Camp Corporation (memo line-2024 SKP Camp) send to Todd McLaughlin, 176 Lockerbie Ln, Mooresville, NC 28115 or send monies via Zelle = SKPTodd2020@outlook.com

 For more questions you can call or text Todd McLaughlin at 980 322 4998.